iGW-TU-Dresden/CFPy/README.md

     + this greatly improves the usability of CFPy for pre-existing MODFLOW models (which do not yet include `CFP`)

 ## Example 5
-- Notebook: EX05_CFPy_FloPy_ConduitWell
+- Notebook: EX05_CFPy_FloPy_ConduitWell.ipynb
 - Files: CFPy_EX05_RUN
 - Description:
     + like example EX01 but with a conduit network flow boundary condition (FBC)

+## Example 6
+- Notebook: EX06_CFPy_FloPy_II.ipynb
+- Files: CFPy_EX06_RUN
+- Description:
+    + like example EX01 but with an already existing .nbr file (two node planes)

+## Example 7
+- Notebook: EX07_pyKasso_CFPy_coupling_II.ipynb
+- Files: none
+- Description:
+    + like example EX03 but with some additions (i.e., making the pyKasso-generated network quasi-3D and validating a network with two node planes)

 ## NOTE
-To run the examples, make sure that the `CFPy` package directory (the `CFPy` folder) is inside the example directory
+To run the examples, make sure that the `CFPy` package directory (the `CFPy` folder) is inside the example directory or that `CFPy` is installed as a package in the active environment.

 # Workflow Description